 Kings Arms Christchurch Wedding Photographs

-We arrived early on the morning of this spring Kings Arms Christchurch wedding.
+We love working as Christchurch wedding photographers and arrived early on the morning of this spring Kings Arms Christchurch wedding.
 Hannah-May, her mother and bridesmaids were busy with Fiona Lucy Clark wedding MUA and hairdresser extraordinaire.
 Out the window we could see the Kings Pavilion where in just a few hours the wedding ceremony would take place.

 Kings Arms Christchurch Wedding Morning Preparation

 Hannah-May’s beautiful wedding dress and veil hung in the window.
 The closed shutters caused the sunlight to burst through illuminating the dress against the wall.
 While Hannah-May had her hair and makeup styled her mother helped her two bridesmaids with their aquamarine dresses.

 Murray had a chance to have a look round the Kings Pavilion while Craig added the final touches to the venue.
 Orders of service and confetti bags placed on the chairs before it was time to go and get ready himself.
 Once he and his page-boy were in their wedding attire it was back downstairs to welcome his guests.
 He fixed his buttonhole and headed across the road to the Pavilion.
 While he waited for the guests a rain shower came in forcing guests to shelter under umbrellas en route.

 Kings Arms Christchurch Wedding Final Preparation

 Meanwhile back in the Kings Arms Hannah-May had been readying herself and now looked particularly stunning in her white wedding dress.
 Once her father had arrived and pinned his buttonhole the bridal party headed downstairs.
 When crossing the road the rain stopped and the traffic was also invited to stop with the hotel’s very own “Stop - Bride Crossing” sign.

 Kings Arms Christchurch Wedding Ceremony